Letter K is for kaleidoscopy, a made-up word that in this case means the conjoining of sensations.

 Many of my updates were impressions and sketches.
 Some were of gatherings, others were complaints, and still others were deliberately obscure.

-Collected together, they are an uncanny representation of my particular years, like mosaic pieces forming a whole.
+Collected together, they are an uncanny representation of a particular few years I lived, like mosaic pieces forming a whole.

-The following is a harvesting of my social media outlets, updates and messaging.
+The following is a harvesting of my social media updates and messages.
 I’ve added connecting sentences for coherence.
 The broad, sometimes indistinct brushstrokes still have the appeal of bringing back sensations for me.
-And all of it serves to encapsulate life events and their effects.
+And all of it serves to encapsulate moments and their effects.
 A kaleidoscope of forgotten perception.

 This is from 2010, which was a heavy year.
 Now, I find it a fascinating enough study to perhaps work on other kaleidoscopies.